Professional Artists Need Art Inventory Management

-Eminent curator and Executive Director of the Irvine Museum, Jean Stern stressed that at the very least artists should record an artwork’s date, title, and location where it was created, and any personal thoughts they have about the piece.
+Eminent curator and Executive Director of the Irvine Museum, Jean Stern stressed that at the very least artists should record an artwork’s date, title, and the location where it was created, and any personal thoughts they have about the piece.

-Jean also noted that more information on an artwork and its artist could help the piece’s artistic and monetary appreciation.
+Jean also noted that more information on artwork and its artist could help the piece’s artistic and monetary appreciation.

 With so many deadlines, orders, and shipments, keeping track of deadlines is one of the most dreaded aspects of being a professional artist.
 But, you don’t need a personal assistant to make sure you are on track.

 Art inventory software like Artwork Archive stores all of your competition and exhibition information.
 It includes the dates required for show entry and drop off dates, so you know exactly when the entry needs to be made, how much the fee is, when the work needs to be dropped off when the exhibition is, and when you need to pick up the work.

 “It’s really nice having that all in one place,” said artist Heather Arenas.